 Image Credit: Earl McGehee on Flickr under Creative Commons

-Barton Springs is just a quick bike ride away from downtown.
+Barton Springs, one of the best Austin swimming holes, is just a quick bike ride away from downtown.
 The natural springs allows you to lay on the grass, take a dip in the pool (which is always around 70 degrees!) and maybe hear some drum circles or acoustic tunes now and again.

 Right next door is the entrance to the Barton Creek Greenbelt, which provides a few miles of easy hiking, cool water for dipping your toes, and a nice escape from the city.
 “Greenbelts” can also be found in other areas of the city.